Steven-Grevera/ENC4265/manual.md

 # General Game Mechanics
  ![image](https://github.com/user-attachments/assets/20c50b62-9a3b-43ba-88d0-417534ce5877)

-*Figure 13: Image showing the in game UI along with the inventory open and expanded.
+*Figure 13: Image showing the in-game UI along with the inventory that is open and expanded.
 Image Taken By: Steven Grevera*

 In order to survive traversing the corridors of this game, you must manage a series of survival mechanisms built into the game in order to succeed.
-These all must be managed successfully or else you could end up with a game over.
-Resulting in you having to generating a new level of the corridor and having to rediscover a brand new layout from scratch.
+These all must be managed successfully, or you could end up with a game over.
+This results in you having to generate a new level of the corridor and rediscover a brand-new layout from scratch.

 ## Lives (Candle’s Lit)
  ![image](https://github.com/user-attachments/assets/f925d099-eea9-44b9-b8dd-39bbc10cf2ce)
-*Figure 14: Image showing the in game UI along with the inventory open and expanded and with the lives indicator circled in red.
+*Figure 14: Image showing the in-game UI along with the inventory open and expanded, with the lives indicator circled in red.
 Image Taken By: Steven Grevera*

-Once you find yourself in the level of a corridor, the candles will appear in the circled location of your screen at the top left.
+Once you find yourself at the level of a corridor, the candles will appear in the circled location of your screen at the top left.
 These candles indicate your lives.
-When you run out, you will obtain a “Game Over” and be given the option to “retry” which will allow you to generate a brand new level of that corridor or “Return to Base” which will take you back to your Hub.
+When you run out, you will obtain a “Game Over” and be given the option to “retry,” which will allow you to generate a brand new level of that corridor, or “Return to Base,” which will take you back to your Hub.

 ![image](https://github.com/user-attachments/assets/16676541-19bd-4633-bde9-bcca32e71acf)
 *Figure 15: Image showing a "Game Over" in a corridor.
 Image Taken By: Steven Grevera*

 With a series of two items that can be found while exploring the corridors, you may find an extra life.
 Restoring one of your extinguished candles.

 **Note: You need all your candles to survive.
-Losing your third and final candle, is a Game Over.
-You have 3 lives total and 0 in this context is counted as “Dead”.**
+Losing your third and final candle is a Game Over.
+You have three lives total and 0 in this context is counted as “Dead”.**